 Similan Islands, Phuket, is one of the most scenic island groups in Thailand, and it offers the experience of pure tropical beauty, crystal clear waters, and the best marine life.
 The Similan Islands are internationally acclaimed as having the best white-sand beaches, spectacular granite rock features, and interesting coral reefs, which are a dream attraction to snorkellers and scuba divers, as well as nature lovers.

-This comprehensive guide to the Similan Islands, whether you are going on a day trip out of Phuket or a snorkelling adventure or a high-end liveaboard diving trip, will make it easy to plan better, eliminate some of the most common pitfalls and make the most out of your time on the islands.
+This comprehensive guide to the Similan Islands, whether you are going on a day trip out of Phuket, a snorkelling adventure or a high-end liveaboard diving trip, will make it easy to plan better, eliminate some of the most common pitfalls and make the most out of your time on the islands.

 The naming system of the Similan Islands is named after the Malay sembilan, which means nine, and it was originally the first nine islands.
 Islands 1-11 are now under protection, with the key areas being Islands 4 and 8, where visitors can explore.